Kaya-Sem/intentional_youtube/README.md

 https://www.youtube.com/feeds/videos.xml?channel_id=UCXuqSBlHAE6Xw-yeJA0Tunw
 ```

-The default values in `config.toml` can be overriden with flags, which you can find more about with the help flag:
+The default values in `config.toml` can be overriden with flags, which you can learn more about with the help flag:

 `intentional_youtube --help`